spiral/docs/http/cookies.md

 ```

 Alternatively you can read cookie values using `Spiral\Http\Request\InputManager` which automatically resolves request
-scope and can be stored in properties:
+scope and can be stored as singleton:

 ```php
 class HomeController